Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Nonuniform sampling with derivatives

-Observe that when $k=0$, i.e.\ the classical nonuniform sampling problem without derivatives, the criterion \R{delta_1D} reduces to $\delta < \frac{\pi }{2m_{\Omega}}$.
-This is in agreement with the original result of Gr\"ochenig \cite{GrochenigIrregular} (note that the definition of $\delta$ used therein is precisely twice the definition we use here).
+Observe that for $k=0$, i.e.\ the classical nonuniform sampling problem without derivatives, \R{delta_1D} reduces to $\delta < \frac{\pi }{2m_{\Omega}}$ since $c_1 = \frac{2}{\pi}$ \cite{GrochenigIrregular}.
+This is in agreement with the result of Gr\"ochenig \cite{GrochenigIrregular} (note that the definition of $\delta$ used therein is precisely twice the definition we use here).
 This result is sharp, and says that one must sample at a rate just above the Nyquist rate $\frac{\pi}{2 m_{\Omega}}$.